Post-Quantum-Mesh/nginx-oqs/sprint_reports/sprint_1_report.md

 1. Team member 2 Emma Dickenson (emmadickenson4)
 1. Team member 3 Connor Dellwo (connordellwo)
 1. Team member 4 Matt Balint (mattbal)
-1. Team member 4 Boris Bugingo- No longer on our team but contributed for the entire sprint up until the sprint report
+1. Team member 4 Boris Bugingo- no longer on our team but contributed for the entire sprint up until the sprint report.

 ### Progress
 #### Issues, Points and Hours